Graduate Nursing Degree Programs

-In today’s evolving healthcare industry, demand is high for nurses who are educated at the masters and doctoral level.
-Graduate nursing degrees are a gateway to leadership roles—and at the School of Nursing at the University of St. Augustine for Health Sciences (USAHS), we are building a community of future leaders.
+In today’s evolving healthcare industry, demand is high for nurses who are educated at the master’s and doctoral level.
+Graduate degrees in nursing are a gateway to leadership roles—and in the School of Nursing at the University of St. Augustine for Health Sciences (USAHS), we are building a community of future leaders.

 Our CCNE-accredited Master of Science in Nursing (MSN) and Doctor of Nursing Practice (DNP) programs, as well as our post-graduate certificates, will help you accelerate your career and influence healthcare outcomes, whether you work in a clinical, organizational, or academic role.
-Our programs are delivered online with content developed by our stellar faculty.
+Designed for working nurses, our programs are delivered online with content developed by our stellar faculty.
 You can choose to enrich your coursework with in-person immersions on campus and abroad.
 These immersions and our core courses are centered around interprofessional team practice—working with your peers in other healthcare disciplines.

-Our programs are flexible and individualized, allowing you to accelerate your path to completion or choose less intensive options.
+Our online nursing degrees are flexible and individualized, allowing you to accelerate your path to completion or choose less intensive options.
 You will work with your faculty and academic advisors to select a study plan that fits your busy life.

-If you’re a mid-career nurse, and you’re looking to deepen your skill set and expand your opportunities, the MSN may be your ideal next step.
-Whether you want to improve health outcomes by treating patients, developing better institutional systems, educating the next generation of practitioners, or leading a healthcare organization, the MSN has a role specialty that will help you take your career to the next level.
+If you’re a mid-career registered nurse with your BSN degree, and you’re looking to deepen your skill set and expand your opportunities, the MSN may be your ideal next step.
+Whether you want to improve patient care by directly treating patients, developing better institutional systems, educating the next generation of practitioners, or leading a healthcare organization, the MSN has a role specialty that will help you take your career to the next level.

 A DNP degree expands your platform and influence as you prepare for a broad range of leadership roles in healthcare organizations and clinical practice.
 Beyond the MSN, our DNP program offers additional education in competencies such as systems leadership, healthcare policy, interprofessional collaboration, evidence-based practice, and health information systems.
 USAHS offers both a BSN-entry DNP and an MSN-entry DNP.

 The post-graduate nursing certificates at USAHS offer customized pathways toward earning career-expanding credentials.
 These specialty courses build on your foundational knowledge, preparing you to take on more responsibility or change your career trajectory.
-We offer certificates to nurses with MSN or DNP degrees in each of our four role specialties: nurse educator, nurse executive, nurse informaticist, and family nurse practitioner.
+We offer certificates to nurses with MSN or DNP degrees in each of our three role specialties: nurse educator, nurse executive, and family nurse practitioner.